Looking for a way to engage your community around issues of immigration and the border?

-If you are interested in setting up a workshop, please fill out a workshop inquiry form.
+If you are interested in setting up a workshop, please fill out the form at the bottom of this page.

-Here's just a small sampling of the workshops we have available...
+Here's a small sampling of the workshops we offer:

 Legal Immigration Simulation: This simulation turns participants into potential immigrants navigating the legal system, to help answer the commonly encountered question, “Why don’t migrants enter legally?”